jcollicoat/springload-test/README.md

 # Springload Test
 My submission for the [Spring Form Validation Problem](https://github.com/springload/form-validation-problem/).
+Relevant code is in the App.js file.

 ## Tools used
 * CRA to get the project up and running